Boxmoor: History

-In 1877 a branch line – known as the "Nicky Line" – was opened by the Midland Railway running from the London and North Western Railway's Boxmoor railway station, through Hemel Hempstead to Harpenden.
+In 1877, a branch line – known as the Nickey Line – was opened by the Midland Railway; it ran from Boxmoor station, through the now-disused Hemel Hempsted station closer to the town centre, to Harpenden.
 However, disputes between the railway companies prevented this from ever being used for a passenger connecting service and the railway station's link to Hemel town was always via horse, bus or on foot across the Boxmoor meadows.
-Hemel Hempstead railway station was from 1912 known as "Boxmoor and Hemel Hempstead".
+From 1912, Hemel Hempstead station was known as Boxmoor and Hemel Hempstead.

-The area was absorbed into the expanded Hemel Hempstead new town during the 1950s and 1960s but retains a local character.
-The railway station was then renamed from Boxmoor to Hemel Hempstead.
+The area was absorbed into the expanded Hemel Hempstead new town during the 1950s and 1960s, but retains a local character.
+In 1963, the station was renamed again, from Hemel Hempstead and Boxmoor to Hemel Hempstead, its current name.

 A four-lane dual carriageway, the A41 trunk road, was built through the district in the 1990s, connecting the M25 to Aylesbury.
 This crosses Boxmoor meadows in a strip of land in which all the earlier links run side by side: turnpike, canal, railway and modern trunk road.

-Boxmoor Hall was built by the local trust in 1889 from surplus funds.
-It has been used as a magistrates' court, and more recently as an arts centre run by Dacorum Borough Council.
-In 2007 the hall became privately owned.
-It is now used for performing arts, and is a licensed premises hosting special occasions.
+In 1889, Boxmoor Hall was built by the local trust from surplus funds.
+It has been used as a magistrates' court and, more recently, as an arts centre run by Dacorum Borough Council.
+In 2007, the hall became privately owned.
+It is now used for performing arts and is a licensed premises, hosting special occasions.